-Coronaviruses without preventive vaccines are the Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV), and the novel coronavirus SARS-CoV-2, which is causing COVID-19 disease in humans.
+Coronaviruses without preventive vaccines are the Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV), and the novel coronavirus SARS-CoV-2, which causes COVID-19 disease in humans.

-As of February 24, 2020, the US Food and Drug Administration (FDA) has not approved any preventive or therapeutic vaccines for use against the SARS, MERS or the SARS-CoV-2 coronaviruses.
+As of March 29, 2020, the US Food and Drug Administration has not approved any preventive or therapeutic coronavirus vaccines for use against the SARS, MERS or SARS-CoV-2 coronaviruses.

 - INO-4700 MERS-CoV is a DNA plasmid vaccine that expresses the MERS CoV spike (S) glycoprotein.
 Inovio expects to advance INO-4700 into a Phase 2 field study in the Middle East and Africa where outbreaks have been observed, with full funding from CEPI.
 On January 6, 2020, the company says this is the most advanced vaccine candidate for MERS.
 The Wistar Institute announced January 23, 2019, that they are part of the Inovio team.
 Wistar brings the experience and suitability of its DNA technology platform to rapidly translate a vaccine against an emerging virus.